 A consistently high standard makes this a busy dining destination - prices are realistically moderate, but there are no short cuts in quality.

-Chef Michael Hunter, formerly at Dublin's acclaimed L’Ecrivain, has been upping the game recently at this quietly excellent food destination.
+Chef Michael Hunter, formerly at Dublin's acclaimed L’Ecrivain, has been upping the game recently at this quietly special food destination.
 Not one for sitting in an office and ordering on the phone or online, he goes out and visits local producers such as Brendan Guinan’s well known In Season Farm (producers of specialist vegetables for restaurants), and the McNeece family’s Boyne Grove Fruit Farm (producers of apples, Dan Kelly's cider and other apple products) and his cooking also reflects an interest in the wild foods of the area.

 An informative wine list reflects the hotel’s popularity as a wedding venue (more bubblies than half bottles) and, although representing the major areas, leans towards the old world, especially France.